eejmartin/simple-app/README.md

-# Simple Angular - NestJs app
+# Simple Angular - NestJs / Angular app
 # IN_PROGRESS...
 # instructions to run the project
 ## 1. Add an environment file to the project